paxdotdev/docs/src/intro-goals-prior-art.md

  - CPU: target benchmark TBD, perhaps `{%core per megapixel}` ⨯ `{active animations, no active animations}` ⨯ `set of supported devices`

 #### Be Ergonomic & Familiar
-Whenever possible, build off of established conventions and ergonomics — strive to "feel familiar".
+Whenever possible, build on top of established conventions and ergonomics — strive to "feel familiar".

 #### Be Designable
 Support mixing & matching _machine editability_ of Pax alongside _hand-editability_.
 Read more about this in the chapter [Designability](./reference-designability.md).